 - 1 bay leaf

-- Prep the leek by slicing off the leafy part and the root, and quartering the stalk.
-Rinse off the leek (they're usually really sandy) and slice.
+- Prep the leek by slicing off the leafy part and the root; quarter the remaining stalk lengthwise.
+Rinse off the leek (they're usually really sandy) and slice it crosswise.

-- Melt coconut oil in a heavy soup pot on medium heat.
-Toss in the sliced leek and cook for about 5 minutes, until the leek has softened.
+- Heat the oil in a heavy soup pot or Dutch oven over medium heat.
+Add the leek and cook for about 5 minutes, until the leek has softened.
+Stir in the garlic and cook for another minute.